GluuFederation/docs-de-prod/docs/source/operation/custom-oxauth.md

 ## Custom oxAuth Login Page Example

-This guide will show examples on how to customize HTML page and CSS in oxAuth Gluu Server DE.
+This guide will show examples of how to customize HTML pages and CSS in oxAuth for Gluu Server DE.
-For simplicity, we are going to use `docker-compose.yml` from Singlehost example:
+For simplicity, we are going to use `docker-compose.yml` from the Singlehost example:

     services:
       oxauth: